patrick-crawford/WebProgrammingForAppsAndServices/docs/React-NextJS-Introduction/react-introduction.md

 npx create-next-app@15 my-app --use-npm
 ```

-You will then be asked to make some decisions regarding what to include in your new app (for now, we will chose the **following values** (ie: the only option that we will say "Yes" to, is the ESLint option):
+You will then be asked to make some decisions regarding what to include in your new app (for now, we will chose the **following values**):

 ?
 Would you like to use TypeScript? … **No** / Yes

 ?
-Would you like to use ESLint? … No / **Yes**
+Which linter would you like to use? › - Use arrow-keys.
+Return to submit. **ESLint**

 ?
 Would you like to use Tailwind CSS? … **No** / Yes